-1. One of America’s most prolific actors was born Doris Mary Ann Kappelhoff on April 3, 1922, in Cincinnati, to Alma Sophia (Welz), a housewife, and William Joseph Kappelhoff, a music teacher and choir master.
+1. A household name today, Doris Day was born Doris Mary Ann Kappelhoff on April 3, 1922, in Cincinnati, to Alma Sophia (Welz), a housewife, and William Joseph Kappelhoff, a music teacher and choir master.
 Her parents divorced when she was a child.
 Day lived with her mother.

 2. While performing for a local radio station, she was approached by band leader Barney Rapp who felt her last name, Kappelhoff, was clumsy and unappealing.
-He convinced her to change her name to Day after one of the songs in her playlist, “Day by Day.”
+Rapp convinced Doris to change her last name after one of the songs in her playlist, “Day by Day.”

-4. Day, who was married four times, briefly dated Ronald Reagan – who she co-starred with in Storm Warning (1951) and The Winning Team (1952) – shortly after his divorce from Jane Wyman.
+4. Married four times, Day briefly dated Ronald Reagan – who she co-starred with in Storm Warning (1951) and The Winning Team (1952) – shortly after his divorce from Jane Wyman.

 5. She hated to fly.
-Her fear took root while touring with Bob Hope in the 1940s after several close calls in winter weather.
+Her fear took root after several close calls in winter weather while touring with Bob Hope in the 1940s.

 6. Day co-starred with Rock Hudson and Tony Randall in three films: Pillow Talk (1959), Lover Come Back (1961) and Send Me No Flowers (1964).
-In all three, Day and Hudson played love interests while Randall played Hudson’s close friend.
+In all three movies, Day and Hudson played love interests while Randall played Hudson’s close friend.
 Hudson feared the “daring” Pillow Talk would ruin their careers because the movie’s plot, he said, “involved nothing more than me trying to seduce Doris for eight reels.”
 Instead, Day received her only Academy Award nomination for Best Actress for her role in the film.

-7. Hudson called Day “Eunice” because he said that whenever he thought of her as Eunice it made him laugh.
-Of Hudson, Day once said, “If there is a Heaven, I’m sure Rock Hudson is there because he was such a kind person.”
+7. Lifelong friends, Hudson called Day “Eunice” because he said that whenever he thought of her as Eunice, it made him laugh.
+Of Hudson, Day once said, “If there is a heaven, I’m sure Rock Hudson is there because he was such a kind person.”

 8. She turned down the role of Maria in The Sound of Music (1965) saying: “I’m too American to play a nun from Austria.”
 Julie Andrews did just fine with the role.
 Day also famously turned down the role of Mrs. Robinson in The Graduate (1967), a role that went to Anne Bancroft, who was nominated for an Academy Award for her performance.

 9. Helping animals was a lifelong passion of hers.
 “They give us unconditional love and ask very little in return,” Day said.
 “I’ve never met an animal I didn’t like, and I can’t say the same thing about people.”

-10. As per her last wishes, there was no funeral or graveside service when Doris Day died.
+10. As per her last wishes, there was no funeral or graveside service when Doris Day died May 13, 2019.
 She was cremated and her ashes scattered in her beloved Carmel, California.